What is God's mercy

 - Consummate Grace: Consummate grace is the final grace acquired when we finally arise to perfect love of God (full of grace not able to sin any more).
 This is the ultimate goal for everyone’s life in which some blessed saints have acquired.

 All of the above are just a few forms of God’s grace…there are actually more.
-But all the grace we need to amend our ways, live a life of great peace, become saved and even grow into a perfect saint is waiting for us, but tragically most of us reject so much of God’s love that we never even grow into a saving faith.
+But all the grace we need to amend our ways, live a life of great peace, become saved and even grow into a perfect saint is waiting for us, but tragically most of us reject so much of God’s love that we never even grow into even a saving faith.
 This must change.
 We want to be one of the “few.”